jaropis/hrvhra/README.md

 hrvhra
 ======

 The goal of hrvhra is to provide functions to calculate the most often used, time domain, variance- and runs-based HRV and HRA descriptors, as well as draw the Poincare plot and assess the quality of your RR-intervals time series based on the annotations vector.
-All you need is your RR-intervals time series, prefferably with the annotations (i.e. the annotations for each RR interval).
+All you need is your RR-intervals time series, preferably with the annotations (i.e. the annotations for each RR interval).
 The annotations should be as follows: 0-beat of sinus origin, 1-beat of ventricular origin, 2-beat of supraventricular origin, 3-artifact.
 Any annotation which is not one of these 4 values will be assigned the "unknown" label.

 Installation
 ------------